renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 	value option = askUserForNumber("Enter ``multiplication`` for multiplication, ``addition`` for addition: ");
 	value x = askUserForNumber("Enter x: ");
 	value y = askUserForNumber("Enter y: ");

-	assert(is Float option, is Float x, is Float y, option == multiplication || option == addition);
+	// assert we got valid input.
+If not, an error is thrown so the program can not continue! assert(is Float option, is Float x, is Float y, option == multiplication || option == addition);